victorqrt/pda_modelling/README.md

 # pda_modelling
-Python for Data Analysis: ESILV A5 assignement
+Python for Data Analysis: ESILV A5 assignment